Within the Villainess: Manga

-A manga adaptation illustrated by Nazuna Shiraume was serialized on the Pixiv Comic website under Ichijinsha's Comic Lake brand from November 19, 2021 to May 30, 2025.
-The manga's chapters were compiled into six tankōbon volumes released from April 25, 2022 to June 25, 2025.
+A manga adaptation illustrated by Nazuna Shiraume was serialized on the Pixiv Comic website under Ichijinsha's Comic Lake brand from November 19, 2021, to May 30, 2025.
+The manga's chapters were compiled into six tankōbon volumes released from April 25, 2022, to June 25, 2025.

+In March 2026, Abrams ComicArts announced that they had licensed the manga for English publication, with the first volume set to release in July 2027.